shopwareBoostDay/platform/changelog/_unreleased/2020-09-17-add-label-to-availabitlity-rule-in-shipping-method-detail.md

 author_github: @muehlhansf
 ---
 # Administration
-* Added new label availability rule to `sw-settings-shipment-detail`
+* Added new label to availability rule selection in `sw-settings-shipment-detail`